 A. Your pet’s personality and territorial drive will not be changed by desexing as these are not controlled by the sex hormones.

 Q. How much does it cost?

-A. Charges include a preanaesthetic blood test, pre and post anaesthetic pain relief plus nocharge check-ups and suture removal.
+A. Charges include a preanaesthetic blood test, pre and post anaesthetic pain relief (all except cat neuters go home with additional pain relief) plus nocharge check-ups and suture removal.

 Prices listed are for animals aged under 3 years of age.
 Please enquire at the clinic for prices if your pet is over 3 years old.

 - Sml Dog Neuter (up to 7.5kg) $196.00

 - Sml Bitch Spey (up to 7.5kg) $259.00

 - Med Dog Neuter (7.5 to 25kg) $229.00

 - Med Bitch Spey (7.5 to 25kg) $316

 - Lrg Dog Neuter (25 to 40kg) $288.00